 - If possible, satisfy all lower-priority requirements

-Drilling Fluid Function Is To Cool and Lubricate the Bit and Drill string.
+Drilling Mud Function – Cool and Lubricate the Bit and Drill string.

-The Duty of Drilling Fluid Is To Clean the Hole Bottom.
+One Function of Drilling Mud Is To Clean the Hole Bottom.

-The chip hold-down phenomenon occurs when the Drill Bit breaks a chip from the formation.
+The chip hold-down phenomenon occurs when the Drilling Bit breaks a chip from the formation.
 This chip will resist removal and movement from below the bit due to the difference in the hydrostatic pressure of the mud and the formation pressure.
-In order to remove this chip, fluids must penetrate beneath the chip.
+To remove this chip, fluids must penetrate beneath the chip.